By: Amanda Ringler on May 23rd, 2018

 Do you hear scratching noises in your attic?

 The good news is it’s not a ghost, but there is definitely something living up there.
 You likely have an animal living in your attic and trust me, it didn’t remodel up there to make room for a bathroom.

 RetroFoam of Michigan has insulated thousands of attics over the past decade, and we’ve removed our fair share of soiled insulation from those attics before we can install the foam.
 It’s a dirty job, even without any rodent poop, but it’s one we have to do for you to get the best insulation in there.

-Let’s get down to the nitty gritty and talk the specifics about rodent poop in your attic.
+Let’s get down to the nitty-gritty and talk about the specifics about rodent poop in your attic.

 No one wants to hear they have something living in their attic, but if they can get in, mice, squirrels, and bats will make a home up there.

 If you have traditional insulation, those same pests are using that fiberglass or cellulose to make little nests, which is just the beginning of the problems you could face.

 If you have a rodent problem in your attic, the first thing you need to do is evict them.
 You can either trap them yourself or call in the professionals.
 The real problem is the mess they leave behind.